mickcrosse/mTRF-Toolbox/README.txt

   and number of samples.
 * Downsample the data when conducting large-scale multivariate analyses to reduce running time, e.g., 128 Hz or 64 Hz.
-* Normalise all data, e.g., between [-1,1] or [0,1] or z-score.
-This will
-  stabalise regularisation across trials and enable a smaller parameter search.
+* Normalise or standardise the data beforehand.
+We recommend normalising by the standard deviation.
+This will stabalise regularisation across trials/subjects/groups and facilitate a smaller parameter search.
 * Enter the start and finish time lags in milliseconds.
 Enter positive lags for post-stimulus mapping and negative lags for pre-stimulus mapping.
 This is the same for both forward and backward mapping - the